Sachdw/Kanji-recognition/README.md

-This project is still in progress.
+Please note that this project is still in progress and not finished yet.